gpotet/software-design-training/instructions/iteration2.md

 # Iteration 2: compute price

 ## Context

 Now we want to make money!
 Product price is displayed in the products list, using the pricing rules listed below.

 Pricing rules:

 - books:
-  - compute price with +25% from `purchase_price` instead of the environment variable
+  - compute price with +25% from `purchase_price`
   - if the book is_hot, its price should be 9.99 during weekdays
-  - if book is present in `app/assets/config/isbn_prices.csv`, get it from there instead
+  - if book is present in `app/assets/config/isbn_prices.csv` (created by tests), get it from there instead
 - images
   - if source is 'NationalGeographic', the price is 0.02/9600px
   - if source is 'Getty'